 Number of projects and number of students: Our aim is to have at least twice as many projects available for selection than we have students.
-We aim to recruit a larger cohort in our final year, so require c.40 projects.
+We aim to recruit 13-14 students per annum, so require c.30 projects.
+Some projects will therefore be unsuccessful in attracting a student.